kos31de/kos31de/README.md

 ## About me
 Hi, I'm Kosei 👋

-Software Engineer with 5+ years of experience proficient in Kubernetes, AWS, Terraform and Golang.
+Software Engineer with 5+ years of experience proficient in AWS, Kubernetes, Terraform, Golang and Ruby.

 Passionate about operating a cloud infrastructure that delivers the value of the company's products to the world.